agrawalsam/LinuxShellScripting/README.md

   -a   Add a user to a group

 Example usage:
-  ./usermanagement.sh -l              # List all users
+\n  ./usermanagement.sh -l              # List all users
-  ./usermanagement.sh -c              # Create a new user ./usermanagement.sh -d              # Delete an existing user ./usermanagement.sh -m              # Modify a user's information ./usermanagement.sh -a              # Add a user to a group
+\n  ./usermanagement.sh -c              # Create a new user
+\n  ./usermanagement.sh -d              # Delete an existing user ./usermanagement.sh -m              # Modify a user's information ./usermanagement.sh -a              # Add a user to a group